lirisa29/The-Great-Banana-Dash/README.md

 # The-Great-Banana-Dash
 GADE7321 POE
 ## Overview
-This project is a 3D racing game developed using Unity.
-It demonstrates my skills in game development while focusing heavily on the application of data structures and algorithms.
-The game features real-time racing with physics-based vehicle controls and incorporates advanced data structures for game mechanics, AI decision-making, and pathfinding.
+The Great Banana Dash is a 3D racing game developed entirely by me using Unity.
+This project demonstrates my skills in game development with a particular focus on applying data structures and algorithms to enhance gameplay, AI behaviour, and game mechanics.

+Beyond programming, I designed and built all the maps and tracks, modeled and textured them using Blender with vector colouring and Shader Graph techniques.
+Most props were sourced from the Unity Asset Store, but the overall level design and environment composition are my original work.

+I created custom lighting setups, post-processing effects, and skyboxes crafted in Photoshop to establish a unique visual atmosphere.
+All UI elements were designed from scratch using Photoshop alongside AI-assisted tools, contributing to a polished player experience.

+Additionally, I sourced all background music and sound effects from Pixabay, integrating them carefully to complement the game’s pacing and feel.
 ## Key Data Structures and Design Patterns Used

 1. **Queue ADT** – *Dialogue System*